Types of EVs

-- About 48% of plug-in vehicles registered in the last quarter were leased, a popular and affordable way to obtain an electric car.
+- About 45% of plug-in vehicles registered in the last quarter were leased.

-- There are 52 unique models of plug-in cars registered in the state.
-Two new models entered Vermont this quarter – the Mercedes-Benz B Class Electric Drive, the Porsche Taycan, and the Tesla Model Y.
+- There are 55 unique models of plug-in cars registered in the state.
+Three new models entered Vermont this quarter – the Mercedes-Benz B Class Electric Drive, the Porsche Taycan, and the Tesla Model Y.

 - Chittenden County has the most EVs registered (1,499) and highest rate of EV ownership with about 1 EV for every 105 people.